-Let's now focus on the multi-domain NS deployment, illustrated in Figure 3(b), where the three VNFs belong again to the same NS, but they are deployed to different compute domains, the "yellow" and the "red" one, which are connected through the "orange" network domain.
-In Open++, we developed a daemon called Orchestration-proxy(4), that is a proxy between the RO and the VIMs/WIMs.
+In a multi-domain NS deployment, there are multiple VNFs belonging again to the same NS, but they are deployed to different compute domains.
+In Open3++, we developed a daemon called Orchestration-proxy(4), that is a proxy between the RO and the VIMs/WIMs.
 It pretends to be a VIM instance for the RO and a RO for the underlying VIMs/WIMs.
-In particular, Orchestration-proxy presents to the RO as a single

-VIM responsible for a single domain and receives the requests for the NS resources.
+In particular, Orchestration-proxy presents to the RO as a single VIM responsible for a single domain and receives the requests for the NS resources.
 Then, it "breaks" the set of resources and assigns the subsets to various compute domains, interacting with their VIMs.
 For these VIMs, it is behaving as the RO, requesting the VNF deployment to their compute domains.

 Except for this task, the Orchestration-proxy is responsible to interact with the WIM(s) managing the network domain(s) interconnecting these compute domains, in order to build the VNF connections.
-Each WIM is actually an SDN controller, called SDN-WAN, responsible for a network domain used for the interconnection of other domains. $Open^3++$ uses OpenDaylight and the VTN-Manager plugin to implement SDN-WAN, which again creates one vBridge for each provider network connecting VNFs, and maps this vBridge to the VLAN traffic of the provider network.
+Each WIM is actually an SDN controller, called SDN-WAN, responsible for a network domain used for the interconnection of other domains.
+Open3++ uses OpenDaylight and the VTN-Manager plugin to implement SDN-WAN, which again creates one vBridge for each provider network connecting VNFs, and maps this vBridge to the VLAN traffic of the provider network.
 The goal of both SDN-LAN and SDN-WAN is to create overlay layer-2 networks on top of their domains, using VLAN for their isolation.
 The networks of the same VLAN but of different domains are stitched together.